olivierzach/tricentis-lead-scoring/README.md

 Insights are available from all steps of the modeling process, not just the final model itself.

   - Require complete form fills to boost data collection
-  - **Randomly send leads to the floor to judge performance of incumbant model, this will allow future models to learn true relationships not just the previous model's rules**
+  - **Randomly send leads to the floor to judge performance of incumbant model, this will allow future models to learn true relationships, not just the previous model's rules**
   - Develop more custom content and website assets to engage more website visitors with actual activities, inference indicates activity matters more than enrichment qualification
   - Develop a way to collect data on "offline" leads to enable scoring - "offline" leads have no connected web activity
   - **Use lead scores to grow qualified lead form fills - high scored web visits with no form fill should be heavily retargeted**